r4ulmanzas/postech-activities/architecture/challenge/README.md

 This project contains:
 - Domain project is pure and completely segregated from the infrastructure;
 - Swagger documentation;
-- Integration tests for the endpoints;
+- Integration tests for the endpoints + unit tests for the domain model;
 - Code Coverage validation with 90% minimum (counting by branches);
 - Postgres + Flyway configurations for database management.